Axion Gamma-Ray Signatures from Quark Matter in Neutron Stars and Gravitational Wave Comparisons: Axion Current

 \subsection{Chiral Anomaly}

 The chiral anomaly arises from the Adler-Bell-Jackiw (ABJ) equation when applied to QCD.
 The ABJ equation was originally written as a description of anomalies in electromagnetism, involving the electromagnetic tensor $F_{\mu\nu}$.
 The chiral anomaly is invoked to explain the non-conservation of the axial vector current~\cite{PeskinQFT}.
+In what follows, $\alpha_s$ is the strong force coupling.
 The non-vanishing contravariant derivative of the current in Eq.~\ref{eq:axialVectorCurrent} is given by where $Q$ represents the quark, $T_R=\frac{1}{2}$, and $G$ is the gluon field-strength tensor.
-There are two contributions to Eq.~\ref{eq:ABJ}: the first term is due to the non-zero quark mass, which arises from the spontaneously broken symmetry; the second term is the ABJ equation for QCD~\cite{PeskinQFT}.
+There are two contributions to Eq.~\eqref{eq:ABJ}: the first term is due to the non-zero quark mass, which arises from the spontaneously broken symmetry; the second term is the ABJ equation for QCD~\cite{PeskinQFT}.
 We may assume the form for $J^5_\mu$ in Eq.~\ref{eq:axialVectorCurrent}.
-The derivation of the form factor in the following subsection, in the model of axions from quark matter that we present in this paper, arises from taking the matrix elements
+The derivation of the form factor in the following subsection, in the model of axions from quark matter that we present in this paper, arises from taking the matrix elements.
+In the context of QCD, as we discuss here, ABJ is a QCD perturbation in powers of $\alpha_s$.The chiral anomaly of QCD and the spontaneously broken symmetry are invoked, by the ABJ equation, to explain the non-conservation of the axion current.